Three separate discussions.

 There are three obvious choices: grey mullet, grass and silver carp.
 All three can be cultured together in a pond. (refer www.fao.org)

 GREY MULLET are herbivorous and hence can be polycultured with koura.
 Like salmon, their taste is their oily omega 3 flesh.
 This means by smoking them, they become both a value added product and have a longer shelf life.
-Unlike salmon, which are carnivorous, they do not require the cost to grow, of an exoensive food pellet.
-Hence mullet – if it passes the taste test – could compete with salmon.
+Unlike salmon, which are carnivorous, they do not require the growing cost of an expensive food pellet.

 The appeal of mullet was the cause of developing a cannery in Kaipara.
 However it failed, due to the inconsistency of supply of wild stocks.